-- Capacity of Market Harborough GP practices.
-There is insufficient capacity to manage increased growth.
-S106 contributions to the potential establishment of an Integrated Primary Care Hub in Market Harborough to provide additional GP accommodation would be sought; - Capacity of primary school, 11-16 and post 16 educational establishments.
+- Residents attend Corby or Uppingham surgeries.
+Capacity of surgeries unknown at present; - Capacity of primary school, 11-16 and post 16 educational establishments.
 S106 contributions towards a primary school extension and to the extension of other educational establishments would be sought; - Shortfall in types of open space.
 Appropriate S106 contributions would be sought where a shortfall in certain types of open space is identified.